hazelcast/hazelcast-reference-manual/src/JavaClientConfiguration.md

 #### Setting Connection Timeout

-Connection timeout is the timeout value in milliseconds for nodes to accept client connection requests.
+Connection timeout is the timeout value in milliseconds for members to accept client connection requests.
 The following are the example configurations.

 **Declarative**: